gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Can no longer run Gradle using Java 5

 Due to the upgrade to Groovy 2.3.2, Gradle can no longer be run using Java 5.
 It is still possible to build Java projects for Java 5.

+### Upgraded default PMD version to PMD 5.1.1

+Was 4.3.
+You can use the `pmd.toolVersion` to specify a different version.

 ### Custom TestNG listeners are applied before Gradle's listeners